cozy-labs/cozy-desktop/README.md

   - not too many changes
   - etc.

+- For OSX, filenames with weird unicode characters may be problematic in some rare cases.

 - The full sync directory must be on the same partition.

 - Large files must be uploaded/downloaded in one time (we are thinking about